-> Grappling at the Grassroots: Litigant Efforts to Access Economic and Social Rights in India 27 HARVARD HUMAN RIGHTS JOURNAL (forthcoming 2014) (with S. Kavadi, A. Girach, D. Khupkar, K. Kokal, S. Mazumdar, Nupur, G. Panday, A. Sen, A. Sodhi, and B.T.
+Grappling at the Grassroots: Access to Justice in India's Lower Tier 27 HARVARD HUMAN RIGHTS JOURNAL (forthcoming 2014) (with S. Kavadi, A. Girach, D. Khupkar, K. Kokal, S. Mazumdar, Nupur, G. Panday, A. Sen, A. Sodhi, and B.T.
 Shukla)

-> Legitimacy of Courts and the Dilemma of Their Proliferation: The Significance of Judicial Power in India, in ASIAN COURTS IN COMPARATIVE CONTEXTS: A COMPARATIVE STUDY (eds., Jiunn-rung Yeh et al, Cambridge University Press, forthcoming 2014)
+Legitimacy of Courts and the Dilemma of Their Proliferation: The Significance of Judicial Power in India, in ASIAN COURTS IN COMPARATIVE CONTEXTS: A COMPARATIVE STUDY (eds., Jiunn-rung Yeh et al, Cambridge University Press, forthcoming 2014)

 Peel-Off Lawyers: Legal Professionals in India's Corporate Law Firm Sector, 9 SOCIO-LEGAL REVIEW 1-59 (2013).